machelhiggins/caribeviz/README.md

 Ergo currently requires Eclipse RCP Mars and the ancient geotools v14.
 Efforts will be made in the near future to upgrade Ergo (FYI Ergo will soon be moved to [github](https://github.com/ncsa)).
 Bug fixes and improvements made to Ergo source will then be merged and CaribEViz will be updated to the latest geotools.
 In the meantime the development environment (including packages from defunct Maven repositories) and workspace are included here.
 This is anethema to Eclipse RCP development.
 After cloning this project run the executable com.machelhiggins.SetupCaribEvizWorkspace that will fix workspace classpaths and move the relevant sundry.

-If you want to get running, download any of the install binaries under installs.
+If you want to get running, download any of the install binaries with relevant region data under installs.
+For questions and quicker answers, join the CaribEViz user group: https://groups.google.com/g/caribeviz-user-group/

 CaribEViz code and any resulting analyses is offered as is.
 CaribEViz is licensed under the GNU General Public License.
 Ergo is provided under the terms and conditions of the Mozilla Public License, Version 2.0.